pagekit/docs/architecture-events.md

 <p class="uk-article-lead">Learn about Pagekit's internal structure and how its components are connected.</p>

 To get an overview of the files and folders in Pagekit see the [Folder Structure](folder-structure.md) doc.
 As a developer you will be interested in the `vendor` folder.
-In this folder you will find all the code, except from bootstrapping code, like:
+In this folder you will find all code, except bootstrapping code, like:

 - JavaScript and CSS libraries, i.e. jQuery, UIKit etc.
 - third party PHP libraries Symfony, Doctrine etc.